Scripting

 .py

-file.kwargs – Additional keyword arguments passed to the script.
+file. :param kwargs: Additional keyword arguments passed to the script. :return: Value of local variablereturn_value

 if it exists, otherwiseTrue